Azure/AppService/_posts/2020-03-13-Azure-Functions-Portal-Preview.md

 Once you are in the new experience, you will notice that the new  **Azure Functions** UX is now consistent with the rest of the **Azure Portal**.

 This UX is powered by the same [**Azure Functions Runtime API**](https://docs.microsoft.com/azure/azure-functions/functions-runtime-overview) except they are now exposed through [**ARM**](https://azure.microsoft.com/features/resource-manager/).
-This allows for better caching through the [**Azure Resource Graph**](https://azure.microsoft.com/features/resource-graph/), as well as support for [**RBAC**](https://docs.microsoft.com/azure/role-based-access-control/overview), and enables new scenarios like being able to manage Azure Functions hosted on an [**Internal Load Balancer App Service Environment ASE**](https://docs.microsoft.com/azure/app-service/environment/create-ilb-ase).
+This allows for better caching, as well as support for [**RBAC**](https://docs.microsoft.com/azure/role-based-access-control/overview), and enables new scenarios like being able to manage Azure Functions hosted on an [**Internal Load Balancer App Service Environment ASE**](https://docs.microsoft.com/azure/app-service/environment/create-ilb-ase).

 The core **Azure Functions** features are grouped in the menu bar under the **Functions (preview)** heading: